DELTA-TJ-submission/EEGFoundation/README.md

-# EEGFoundation: Tokenized Spatiotemporal Foundation Model for EEG Signals
+# A foundation model for tokenized spatial-temporal representation learning of electroencephalography signal data

 ## Overview